getodk/pyodk/README.md

 ## Install

-The currently supported Python version for `pyodk` is 3.12.
+The currently supported Python version is 3.12.
 We recommend using [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple versions of Python.

+The currently supported Central version is v2024.1.0.
+Newer or older Central versions will likely work too, but convenience (non-HTTP) methods assume this version.

 ### From pip